zerotier/docs/docs/config.md

 - **trustedPathId**: A trusted path is a physical network over which encryption and authentication are not required.
-This provides a performance boost but sacrifices all ZeroTier’s security features when communicating over this path. *Only use this feature if you know what you are doing and really need the performance!* To set up a trusted path, all devices on the same trusted physical network
+This provides a performance boost but sacrifices all ZeroTier's security features when communicating over this path. *Only use this feature if you know what you are doing and really need the performance!* To set up a trusted path, all devices on the same trusted physical network